-Medjool dates, peanut butter, and cocoa powder blended together to create the most delicious energy ball you ever tasted!
+Medjool dates, peanut butter, and cocoa powder blended together to create these delicious chocolate peanut butter energy balls!
 If you crave Reese Peanut Butter cups then this snack recipe is exactly what you need but without the added sugar or processed ingredients.
 You’re welcome!

 There are 1000s of energy bite recipes on Pinterest.
-Also called energy balls.
+Also called energy balls or energy bites.
 I’ve seen them made with oats, Medjool dates, oats and Medjool dates, and a million ingredients thrown in to make a million different energy bite creations.

 The I drained the dates and added them, along with the other ingredients, into the food processor.
 You can uses a blender if you don’t have a processor.
 I used creamy organic peanut butter, unsweetened cocoa powder, peanuts, chia seeds, vanilla, and a small dash of salt.
 Do you see where I’m going here?
 My favorite candy flavors are about to be blended into a healthy energy ball.
 Can I get an Amen?!

 Pulse the ingredients until everything is blended together and forms a thick dough.
 I did need to add 1 tablespoon of water for moisture.
 Once the dough holds together and you can form a ball you’re good to go.
 You are going to notice that this dough resembles the consistency of a Lara Bar.
 That’s because it basically is a homemade Lara Bar.
 So if you wanted to make these into bars you can lay parchment paper into a pan and press the dough out.
 Give it time to chill in the refrigerator and then cut into bars.
 Easy.